-WASHINGTON — FEMA announced that federal emergency aid has been made available for the state of New Jersey to supplement the state and local recovery efforts in the areas affected by the Coronavirus Disease 2019 (COVID-19) pandemic beginning on January 20, 2020, and continuing.
+WASHINGTON -- FEMA announced that federal disaster assistance has been made available to the state of New Jersey to supplement state and local recovery efforts in the areas affected by Tropical Storm Isaias on Aug.
+4.

-Robert Little III has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Additional designations may be made at a later date if requested by the state and warranted by the results of further assessments.
+Patrick Cornbill has been named the Federal Coordinating Officer for federal recovery operations in the affected area.
+Additional designations may be made at a later date if warranted by the results of damage assessments.